 - Speech Enhancement: The Sonos Arc was carefully tuned with the help of Oscar-winning sound engineers to emphasize the human voice so you never miss a word.
 Turn on Speech Enhancement in the app to clarify dialogue when characters talk quietly or action intensifies.

 - Night Sound: Night Sound reduces the intensity of loud sound effects.
 Night Sound allows you to enjoy late night TV without waking the whole house by balancing the sound output of loud and soft passages.

-Optional Wireless Surrounds: Add a pair of Sonos speakers (sold separately) for 5.1.2ch Dolby Atmos surround with dedicated rear surround channels for more enveloping surround sound without running speaker wire.
+Optional Wireless Surrounds: Add a pair of Sonos speakers (like the Sonos One SL - sold separately) for 5.1.2ch Dolby Atmos surround with dedicated rear surround channels for more enveloping surround sound without running speaker wire.
 You can even use the Sonos Amp (sold separately) as a rear amplifier with separate rear loudspeakers; in this configuration you will still need to run wire between the rear speakers and the Sonos Amp.